 This action gives you:

-visualization and metrics from your CI workflow as comments in a pull request.cml runner
+for publishing data visualization and metrics from your CI workflow as comments in a pull request. cml runner

 This action has been tested on ubuntu-latest